kognifai/Galore/SDK-documentation/Node Selector.md

 -   `1.5h`: 1 hour 30 minutes

 The interval can also be written as mm:ss where mm is the number of minutes and ss is the number of seconds.

 Period
 ------

-A period is similar to an interval and can have all the same values.
-In addition a period can have the values "week", "month", "year", "quarter", "decade" and "century".
+A period is similar to an interval and can have values of an interval.
+In addition, a period can have the following values: "week", "month", "year", "quarter", "decade" and "century".

 The main difference between a period and an interval is that periods are aligned to the local time.
 An interval of 24h is just an amount of time.
 A period of 24h is aligned to the local time.
 A period parameter is usually used to "periodize" a sequence into a new sequence of events grouped by the period they occurred in.

 Expression
 ----------

-Some operations take one or more expressions as their parameter.
+Some operations take one or more expressions as their parameters.

-Expression are have the same syntax as C# expressions and are between single quotes: `'expression'`
+Expressions have the same syntax as C# expressions and are between single quotes: `'expression'`

-The variable "v" refers to the input vector of the expression if the input is a time series type. v[0] refers to the first element of the vector, v[1] to the second and so forth.
-For alarm input the variable b is used. m
+Variable "v" refers to the input vector of the expression, if the input is a time series type. v[0] refers to the first element of the vector, v[1] refers to the second element and so forth.
+For alarm input the variable b is used.

 Expressions are optionally followed by a result unit identifier.
 The system is not yet capable of inferring the result unit from the expression.
 If the unit is omitted, the result is assumed to have the same unit as the first input.

 Examples: